xtdb/xtdb/doc/state_of_c2.md

 - Clean semantics to deal with schema on demand.
 - May need to extend temporal side slightly for easy-of-use.
 - Will SQL/PGQ be in scope?
+- Will need qualified columns and select star may need further work due to how we shred documents.
+Currently there's no way of knowing which columns exist for a specific row id, nor a way to expose the row id out to the query engine as a virtual column.

 ## Datalog